-Icebox Cakes: All the Hottest Tips and Tricks for Making the Coolest Cakes
+Icebox Cake Recipes: All the Hottest Tips and Tricks for Making the Coolest Cakes

 An Icebox Cake is an old-fashioned, no-bake, refrigerated cake made from nothing more than cookies and whipped cream.
 Such a description, however, hardly does the confection justice.
 The cake-making alchemy that takes place in your icebox (refrigerator) is truly magical!

 While these two simple ingredients rest together in the fridge, the cookies turn soft, pillowy, and cake-like as they absorb the cream, resulting in a treat that is luscious, light, and deeply addictive.

 Jessie Sheehan is the co-author of Icebox Cakes [paid link] (Chronicle Books, 2015) and she shares her best tips for Ice Box Cakes below.

 Ice Box Cake Ingredients